captainbrosset/devtools-tips/src/tips/en/disable-all-css.md

 date: 2024-04-09
 authors: Patrick Brosset
 title: Disable all CSS styles on the page
-tags: ["tip", "css", "testing", "browser:edge", "browser:chrome", "browser:firefox", "browser:safari"]
+tags: ["tip", "css", "testing", "browser:edge", "browser:chrome", "browser:firefox", "browser:safari", "browser:polypane"]
 ---
 To remove all CSS styles on a webpage, for example to test the accessibility of a page when styles are disabled, or to verify the order in which content is displayed, you can use the techniques below.
 Don't worry, the styles will be re-enabled when you refresh the page.